crdant/embedded-cluster-ami/README.md

   - SSH password authentication disabled
 - **Multi-region**: The AMI is replicated to all specified AWS regions

-This AMI allows your customers to quickly deploy your application in an air-gapped environment with minimal additional configuration required.
+These images allow your customers to quickly deploy your application in an air-gapped environment with minimal additional configuration required.
 It's designed to be secure, efficient, and ready for production use.